MicrosoftDocs/appcenter-docs/docs/push/gcm-fcm.md

 **Q**: Why am I getting this email about old GCM endpoints being used?
 What do I have to do?

 **A**: Nothing.
-We have migrated to the new endpoints and no other changes are necessary.
+We've migrated to the new endpoints and no other changes are necessary.
 Nothing is broken, our one missed endpoint simply caused warning messages from Google.

 **Q**: How can I transition to the new FCM SDKs and libraries without breaking existing users?